Information for Patients

 Homerton University Hospital NHS Foundation Trust is committed to ensuring that the confidentiality of those who give information, and those who are the subject of information, is respected and that their rights in relation to identifiable information are protected.

-The Pathology Department follows the Homerton University Hospital NHS Foundation Trust policy on Data Protection and Information Governance, further information can be found here.
+The Pathology Department follows the Homerton University Hospital NHS Foundation Trust policy on Data Protection and Information Governance.

 Specimen Storage prior to arrival at Pathology: